azamat-jamaliev/serversBulk/readme.md

 # serversBulk
+The serversBulk allows to
-The tool for quick serach in the logs of different nodes and servers when Grafana is not available
+- quick serach in the logs of different nodes and servers when Grafana is not available :-)
+- download all logs
+- upload filed
+- and execute commands on the servers simalteniusly when Ansible is not available.

 ## Build